 \subsection{\texttt{Degradation} datasets}

-After constructing the \texttt{Application} datasets, we utilise a two-stage approach to replicate the selection effects arising from compiling multiple spectroscopic surveys.
+After constructing the \texttt{Application} datasets, we perform \(501\) realisations of a two-stage degradation procedure to mimic the selection effects that arise when compiling multiple spectroscopic surveys.
 This yields a suite of synthetic spectroscopic datasets representative of those plausibly accessible for LSST analysis.
-In the initial stage, we impose cuts in magnitude, redshift and colour, and incorporate probabilistic sampling based on spectroscopic success rates.
-Consequently, we generate \(501\) unique realisations of individual spectroscopic surveys, each reflecting the characteristics of different existing or planned spectroscopic programmes.
-The framework is flexible and can readily accommodate a wide variety of prospective spectroscopic programmes without being confined to a single survey strategy.
+In the initial stage, we apply cuts in magnitude, redshift, and colour, and incorporate probabilistic sampling based on spectroscopic success rates.
+This produces \(501\) unique realisations of individual spectroscopic surveys, each reflecting the characteristics of different existing or planned spectroscopic programmes.
+The framework is flexible and can readily accommodate a wide variety of prospective spectroscopic strategies, rather than being tied to any single survey configuration.

-In the second stage, we randomly sample and collect subsets of these realisations to produce \(501\) \texttt{Degradation} datasets, thereby emulating the combination of multiple spectroscopic catalogues into a more representative training dataset for photometric redshift modelling.
-The \texttt{Degradation} datasets therefore collectively capture realistic variations in spectroscopic depth, colour‐dependent selection biases and redshift distributions, each of which is forward‐modelled as a source of systematic uncertainty in the subsequent photometric-redshift estimation.
+In the second stage, we randomly sample and combine subsets of these realisations to generate \(501\) \texttt{Degradation} datasets, thereby emulating the compilation of multiple spectroscopic catalogues into a more representative training set for photometric-redshift modelling.
+The resulting \texttt{Degradation} datasets capture realistic variations in spectroscopic depth, colour-dependent selection biases, and redshift distributions, each of which is forward-modelled as a source of systematic uncertainty in the subsequent photometric-redshift estimation.
 However, our simplified prescriptions are not expected to fully capture all aspects of real spectroscopic compilations, but instead offer a forecasting tool for prospective LSST analyses.